2023 Most Popular Biotechnology Bachelor's Degree Schools in California

 The colleges and universities below are the most popular for biotech majors pursuing a bachelor's degree.

-Our analysis found California State Polytechnic University - Pomona to be the most popular school for biotechnology students who want to pursue a bachelor’s degree in California.
+Our 2023 rankings named California State Polytechnic University - Pomona the most popular school in California for biotechnology students working on their bachelor’s degree.
 Cal Poly Pomona is a very large public school located in the suburb of Pomona.

 Of the 60 students majoring in biotech at Cal Poly Pomona, 47% are male and 53% are female.